 JURIST (http://jurist.org) is a web-based legal news and real-time legal research service powered by a mostly-volunteer team of over 60 part-time law student reporters, editors and Web developers led by law professor Bernard Hibbitts at the University of Pittsburgh School of Law in Pittsburgh, Pennsylvania, USA.

 JURIST is the world's only law school-based comprehensive legal news and research service.
 Its professionally-trained staff of law faculty and law students report and research the latest legal developments in real time for members of the legal community and the public at large.
 JURIST covers legal news stories based on their substantive importance rather than on their mass-market or commercial appeal.
-It's entirely non-commercial and ad-free.
-It's also completely open and accessible, putting no registration or subscription barriers in the way of anyone seeking either the latest legal information or researching its vast legal news archive.
+It's completely open and accessible, putting no registration or subscription barriers in the way of anyone seeking either the latest legal information or researching its vast legal news archive.
 Befitting its academic roots, JURIST puts particular emphasis on quickly locating and presenting primary source materials - the judicial decisions, legislation, testimony, reports and releases behind the legal news - so readers can evaluate those directly.
 Also in the academic analytic tradition, JURIST attempts to assess and present legal news in a factual, objective and neutral manner.
 Its specialist commentators are law professors expert in their fields or legal policymakers who have been directly involved in the events they discuss.

 In practice, all this means that JURIST eschews sensational legal news about crimes, trials and celebrities, and instead concentrates on legal issues with significant jurisprudential, social and political implications.
 It means that JURIST emphasizes documentation of legal events and prefers facts and true expertise to mere punditry.
 It also means that JURIST is sensitive to law's global context, and attempts to provide a more even balance of US and international legal news than is common in traditional legal or mass media.